cert-manager/google-cas-issuer/README.md

 Enable the private CA API in your GCP project by following the [official documentation](https://cloud.google.com/certificate-authority-service/docs/quickstart).

+### CAS-managed CAs

+Create Certificate Authorities (CAs) by following the [official documentation](https://cloud.google.com/certificate-authority-service/docs/creating-certificate-authorities).
+It is recommended to create subordinate CAs for signing leaf certificates.

 ### cert-manager

 If not already running in the cluster, install cert-manager by following the [official documentation](https://cert-manager.io/docs/installation/kubernetes/).